C. Diff Infection: An Urgent Public Health Threat Phase 2

 Mortality

-Mortality associated with C. diff infection:
+Mortality associated with C. difficile infection:

 Share